Online Counselling

 You may be seeking support but are reluctant to reach out within your own community.
 Perhaps you don’t want to bump into your counsellor at a social gathering or the supermarket.
 Perhaps you live in a small town or community where most people know each other and you don’t feel comfortable talking freely about things that are concerns for you, because you know who knows whom.
 While you can rest assured that your confidentiality will not be compromised by Atlas Counselling (except under the conditions outlined under ‘Limits of Confidentiality’), by choosing Atlas Counselling online, you can access Atlas Counselling from anywhere in Australia, or indeed, the world, which may give you some peace of mind.

-As mentioned above in text-based online counselling, similarly the disadvantages of video counselling relates to the communication of non-verbal cues.
-Most notably is that in order to be seen as making eye contact during a video chat, one must be looking at the actual camera.
+Some disadvantages of online counselling relates to the communication of non-verbal cues.
+Most notably is that in order to be seen as making eye contact during a video conferencing, one must be looking at the actual camera.
 By looking at the camera when speaking, you are unable to look at the person to whom you are speaking – either the counsellor to the client or the client to the counsellor.
 As a result, non-verbal cues may be missed and the feedback loop may be interrupted.
 Furthermore, without eye contact, people can sometimes feel like they are not being given the undivided attention they can come to expect from a counselling session.
 The natural progression from video counselling sessions would be, where possible and appropriate, to try face-to-face sessions.
 Of course, these potential disadvantages may not present themselves to any significant extent, if at all, though it is important that they are considered if you are thinking about engaging in video counselling sessions.

 On balance, it is worth considering that, with regard to online counselling, sometimes it is case of better something than nothing.
 If you are unsure, do not hesitate to contact Atlas Counselling to discuss which option may be most suitable for your needs.